yogiIO/yogiIO/readme.md

 ## Certification

-- *2024*: WebGl and Three.js UI Development by Bruno Simon.
+- *2025 (Pursuing)*: WebGl and Three.js UI Development by Bruno Simon.

 ## Connect with me:
 For collaborations, discussions, or any inquiries, feel free to email me at [yk599950@gmail.com](mailto:yk599950@gmail.com).
 Let's explore the infinite possibilities of blockchain technology together!